bag-man/nodestat/README.md

 This is a really simple script to display the servers CPU and RAM usage in real time with a pretty d3 bar graph.

+You can view a live version here: http://www.squixy.co.uk:8080/

 It requires socket.io and express to be ran.

 It has a few issues, firstly I think the CPU usage isn't the current average but rather the average since the script started, and secondly when there is 100% usage the bars get ruined.